Build Your Coaching Business

 6th January 2015 | Rasheed Ogunlaru

-As 2015 begins, leading life and business coach Rasheed Ogunlaru, author of Soul Trader, shares top tips and insights into how you can build your own coaching business.
+Leading life and business coach Rasheed Ogunlaru shares top tips and insights into how you can build your own coaching business.

 Running a coaching, consultancy, leadership or training business is one of the biggest joys and thrills.
 We’re in an industry which brings so many rewards: seeing people blossom personally and professionally; helping clients advance in their careers, business and relationships; helping teams and organisations flourish; boosting confidence, performance and wellbeing.
 You’re making a real positive impact in the world.